information

 Section 2-602 Qualifications and Removals.

-All officers appointed by the Council shall serve during the pleasure of the Council.
-Any may be removed for cause at any time by a majority vote of the Council.
+1. All officers appointed by the Council, Mayor or City Administrator shall serve during the pleasure of the appointing authority.
+Any may be removed for cause at any time by the appointing authority and, if the appointing body is the Council, by a majority vote of the Council.
 A statement of reasons for the removal shall be included in the order, and the officer removed shall have the right to make a counter statement in writing which shall be filed and preserved with the order of removal.
 The order of removal shall not be reviewable.
-Vacancies in any of such offices shall be filled by the Council.
-The Council may by ordinance impose any duties upon any officer not inconsistent with the general character of such office, and may divide or consolidate any of said offices.
-It shall also fix and may change from time to time the salaries of every officer.
-The officers appointed by the Council shall at the time of their appointment be citizens of the United States.
+Vacancies in any of such offices shall be filled by the appointing authority.
+The appointing authority may impose any duties upon any officer not inconsistent with the general character of such office, and may divide or consolidate any of said offices.
+The Council may fix and may change from time to time the salaries of every officer.
+The officers appointed shall at the time of their appointment be citizens of the United States.

 Section 2-603 Subordinate Offices and Employments.